Best Credit Cards in November 2024Articles

 Business/first class is a better deal when redeeming free flights

-Most often, it is better to use your miles to pay for a first class or business class seat rather than coach or economy.
-Even though it takes more miles to get a free business class seat, you get a greater return on your points.
+It is often better to use your miles to pay for a first class or business class seat, rather than coach or economy.
+Even though it takes more miles to get a free business-class seat, you get a greater return on your points — this holds true primarily for international flights.

 For example, let’s assume a round-trip economy seat on American Airlines flying nonstop from JFK to LHR costs $622.
-A business class seat on a similar itinerary would cost $3,433, and you’d pay $5,797 for first class.
+A business class seat on a similar itinerary would cost $3,684, and you’d pay $5,797 for first class.
 Those same flights would cost you 60,000, 130,000 and 250,000 miles for economy, business and first class, respectively.

-Economy: ($622 – $206) / 60,000 = $0.0069
+• Economy: ($622 – $206) / 60,000 = $0.0069 (0.69 cents)

-Business: ($3,684 – $339) / 130,000 = $0.0257
+• Business: ($3,684 – $339) / 130,000 = $0.0257 (2.57 cents)

-First: ($5,797 – $338) / 250,000 = $0.0218
+• First: ($5,797 – $338) / 250,000 = $0.0218 (2.18 cents)

 As you can see from these calculations, business and first class on American Airlines provides a better value, with business getting you nearly four times the value for each mile.

 • Co-branded: Airline co-branded credit cards award you miles for every dollar you spend, directly with their affiliated airline.
-Nearly every single carrier has their own credit card — United, Southwest and Delta offer some of the best airline cards.
+Nearly every carrier has their own credit card — United, Southwest and Delta offer some of the best airline cards.
 When it comes to using those miles for free flights, everything we said above will apply to these credit cards.

-• Flexible points: Cards that earn you flexible points — like the Chase Sapphire Preferred® Card and American Express® Gold Card — aren’t tied to a specific airline.
+• Flexible points: Cards that earn flexible points, like the Chase Sapphire Preferred® Card and American Express® Gold Card, aren’t tied to a specific airline.
 However, they can still get you an award flight.
 These miles can be transferred to any of the bank’s loyalty partners, which include a variety of airline and hotel programs.
-Check out the list of Chase travel transfer partners.
-Points generally transfer at a 1:1 ratio to airline miles, but occasionally programs will run transfer bonuses, which means you need fewer bank points than the number of miles required by the airline.
+For example, Chase has a list of 14 transfer partners.

 With general travel rewards cards, 1 mile usually equals 1 cent in airfare

-Therefore, to know exactly how many miles you need to pay for a ticket, you need to multiply the price of that ticket by 100.
+Therefore, to know exactly how many miles you’ll need to pay for a ticket, you need to multiply the price of that ticket by 100.
 You’re essentially redeeming miles as cash, although there may be restrictions where you can only redeem for travel purchases.

 Recommended Reading